-Qentinel is an official member of the SAP® PartnerEdge® Open Ecosystem, specifically in the Service Schedule.
+Qentinel is an official member of the SAP® PartnerEdge® Open Ecosystem.

 In the dynamic competitive arena of the future, global markets will no longer prosper with fixed and slow-moving networking structures.
 Companies that design and deliver digital services will no longer be able to go it alone!
 In an ecosystem, ERP project suppliers will need swarm intelligence to help them survive global competition.